 So why should Annette and Brock trust the output of these analytics?
 Neither are data scientists.
 In developing these capabilities, IBM development teams have ensured that, when an analytically derived insight is produced, the software can produce supporting evidence that the insight is valid.
 How do I know these events are correctly grouped?
 How do I know this event is chronic?
 Because the software can show me the event instances in history that support this conclusion.
 Annette and Brock don’t need a PhD in artificial intelligence to develop trust in the system and see that the generated insights are valid.

 Adding cognitive and machine learning capabilities to Netcool helps the IT operations organization effectively deal with dramatically increasing numbers of events from highly complex hybrid environments.
-Along with integrated offerings such as Predictive Insights, Agile Service Manager and Runbook Automation, NOI helps companies to move into the area of cognitive automation.
+Along with integrated offerings such as Predictive Insights, Agile Service Manager and Cloud Event Management, NOI helps companies to move into the area of cognitive automation.
 This means transforming IT operations from a people-led and technology-assisted approach to one that is technology-led and people-assisted.

-To learn more, register for our webinar on the value predictive insight brings to IT operations.
+To learn more, watch the replay of our webinar on the value predictive insight brings to IT operations.
 Check out the earlier posts in our IBM Operations Analytics blog series.
-And stay tuned for additional key learnings from our colleagues in coming weeks.